GL Communications Inc.

 Tx/Rx Verification

-Traffic verification results provides the overall statistics for all classes (MLPPP Simulation) or links (PPP Simulation).
+Traffic verification results provide the overall statistics for all classes (MLPPP Simulation) or links (PPP Simulation).
 The statistics include number of Transmitted, Received, Matched, Modified, Inserted and Deleted frames.

 PPP and HDLC Statistics